 claude -p "what is dependency injection?"

 The obvious move is to add those four export lines to ~/.zshrc and be done.
 Don't.
-If you do, every claude invocation will route to your local model, including:
+If you do, every claude invocation will route to your alternate backend, including:

-claude -punder the hood (CI scripts, git hooks, build pipelines) - Other tools on your system that might shell out to
+• Other tools on your system that might shell out to claude

-That's a footgun.
-A small judgment task you scheduled at 3am will silently run on the local model instead of your usual Claude Opus, and you'll wonder why output quality dropped overnight.
+A small judgment task you scheduled at 3am will silently run on the local model instead of Claude Opus, and you'll wonder why output quality dropped overnight.

-The pattern I use instead is a shell function that opts in per-invocation:
+The cleaner pattern is a shell function that opts in per-invocation:

 # Per-invocation local-model switcher (doesn't affect default `claude`)